sungnga/react-revents/README.md

       - In the case of OPEN_MODAL,
         - destructure modalType and modalProps that we're going to get from the payload
         - then return the modalType and modalProps inside the object
-      - In the case of closing the model, CLOSE_MODAL,
+      - In the case of CLOSE_MODAL,
         - simply return null
       - Default case,
         - return state